blambov/cassandra/Trie_memtable_next.md

 # TODOs

+- Include direction bit/byte in the encoding

+- Make RangesCursor work with encoded positions instead of next/depth arrays.

+- Express depth limits as position limits (e.g. `positionForSkippingBranch` and `<` instead of `depth` and `>`)

+- `hasContent` flag
+- `hasChildren` flag

+- `hasPrecedingState` flag on range cursors
+- `hasDeletionBranch` flag on deletion-aware

-Multiple children flag.
+- (Not necessary) Multiple children flag.
 Perhaps two variations:
   - `HAS_MULTIPLE_CHILDREN` only true if known, merges use set|source, don't add even if they may result in multiple children.
     Cleared by intersection.
   - `HAS_AT_MOST_ONE_CHILD` only true if known.
 Intersections set at set|source but don't add on mismatch.
     Cleared by merge.

   Merges clear the flag.

+- Make InMemoryRangeTrie cursor's `getNearestContent` directly walk trie nodes.

 ## CollectionMergeCursor